Process management

 - List variables

-Match if the customer selected more than a particular number of options in a List Option block.
+Match if the end user selected more than a particular number of options in a List Option block.

 Is Less Than icon Is Less Than